9: …And the World Will Go On Without You

 Silence yawned, but it was the silence of V nestling closer to N. That was her response.

 V thought about where it had all went wrong, and where it might go from here.
 Hope was always something that thing taunted in front of her before ripping it away.
 What was the point of feeling more of it?
-It tasted like ashes in her mouth, and she wouldn’t bother, not for her own sake – but she could endure the taste, for N. He shouldn’t have to be alone; he wouldn’t be the only one who hoped.
+It tasted like ashes in this mouth, and she wouldn’t bother, not for her own sake — but she could endure that taste, for N. He shouldn’t have to be alone; he shouldn’t be the only one who hoped.

 Running a finger through a lock of white hair, she wondered what dreams dwelled in a database so bereft of memories.